 You can make it easy for users to find your core Google Apps services by creating custom web addresses—also know as URLs—to each service.
 For example, with a custom address, users can sign in to their Gmail account at mail.yourdomain.com instead of at the longer default address mail.google.com/a/yourdomain.com.
-You can create a custom address for several core Google Apps services, including Gmail, Google Calendar, Google Sites, and more.How to customize a service address
+You can create a custom address for core Google Apps services, including Gmail, Google Calendar, Google Sites, and others.

 - Sign in to the Google Admin console.

 - From the dashboard, click Company Profile > Custom URLs.

 - If necessary, click Change URL.
 Then fill in the form to create a custom address for each available service, typing a prefix for each new web address.
 Sample prefixes for Google services include mail, calendar, docs, sites, and groups.

 - Follow instructions that appear to add a CNAME record with your domain host. add a record for each service whose address you're customizing.
 For example, to create the Gmail address mail.yourdomain.com, add a CNAME record that points mail to ghs.googlehosted.com